briandeboer/counter-service/README.md

 }
 ```

-If logAllEvents is then all the raw events will be logged into an `<application_id>_all` group.
+If logAllEvents is `true` then all the raw events will be logged into an `<application_id>_all` group.
 Otherwise they are only embedded.

 ### Important